OndrejValla/z-o-photo-album/README.md

 #### Libraries:
 - [Balsamiq](https://balsamiq.com/) for the wireframes.
-- [Bootstrap 4.2.1](https://getbootstrap.com/) to use the grid system, carousels, pre-formatted features like buttons, collapsible navbar etc.
+- [Bootstrap 4.2.1](https://getbootstrap.com/) to use the grid system, carousels, pre-formatted features like buttons, collapsible navbar, etc.
 - [FontAwesome](https://fontawesome.com/) for icons.
 - [Google Fonts](https://fonts.google.com/) for fonts "Merriweather".
 - [Favicon](https://favicon.io/) for the awesome icon on the browser tab.